LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/8/exercises.md

     <a asp-controller="Cheese" asp-action="Edit" asp-route-id="@cheese.CheeseId">edit</a>
     ```
     You can put this link in a third table column, or in one of the existing table cells.
 1. Test your code!
-With so many changes, it's likely that you made an error somewhere.
+With so many changes, it's not unlikely that you've made an error somewhere.
 Be patient, use the Visual Studio debugger, and read your error messages.